anilvmware/acmefitness/traffic-generator/README.md

 4. Click on 'New Test' and provide the number of users to simulate.

-NOTE (Oct-2021):
+### Local changes (Oct-'21)

-There have been several changes to Locust since this document was written which required code updates.
+There have been several changes to Locust since the time this document was written.
+Following are changes/updates to locustfile.py:

+ - Deprecation of TaskSequence and replacement with SequentialTaskSet

+ - Remove decorator seq_task()

+ - Replace class inheritance of TaskSequence with SequentialTaskSet

+ - Remove min_wait, max_wait and replace with between()

+ - Some of the urls have been updated so that locust cli is:
+   /Users/ssharat/Library/Python/3.8/bin/locust "--host=http://127.0.0.1:55767/"

+NOTE:
-Further, if installing the latest Locust distro. skip Step(1).
+If installing the latest Locust distro. skip Step(1) - versions in requirements.txt are deprecated.